ChessWorld.net - Play Online Chess

 A d-pawn that has no friendly pawns on the adjacent c- or e-files to protect it.

-The Plan: The side with the IQP must attack (use the open files).
-The side against it must blockade and trade pieces to reach an endgame where the pawn is weak.
+The Plan: The side with the IQP must attack using the open files.
+The defending side must blockade and trade pieces to reach an endgame.

 Backward Pawn Weakness